 [25 APR 2023] NSF announcement and UCF story "UCF Leads Development of First Large-scale System for Extended Reality Research".

-[Preliminary] To serve the community of XR researchers by providing tools to accelerate and improve the quality of their research, building and sustaining a diverse and inclusive collaborative community of XR researchers, and fostering the next generation of XR researchers.
+To serve the community of XR researchers by providing tools to accelerate and improve the quality of their human subjects research, building and sustaining a diverse and inclusive collaborative community of XR researchers, and fostering the next generation of XR researchers.

 - Jonathan BEEVER (Ethics and Privacy), University of Central Florida